 - (a) Standard.
-For a breach of unsecured protected health information involving more than 500 residents of a State or jurisdiction, a covered entity shall, following the discovery of the breach as provided in § 164.404(a)(2), notify prominent media outlets serving the State or jurisdiction.
-For purposes of this section, State includes American Samoa and the Northern Mariana Islands. - (b) Implementation specification: Timeliness of notification.
-Except as provided in § 164.412, a covered entity shall provide the notification required by paragraph (a) of this section without unreasonable delay and in no case later than 60 calendar days after discovery of a breach. - (c) Implementation specifications: Content of notification.
-The notification required by paragraph (a) of this section shall meet the requirements of § 164.404(c).
+For a breach of unsecured protected health information involving more than 500 residents of a State or jurisdiction, a covered entity shall, following the discovery of the breach as provided in §164.404(a)(2), notify prominent media outlets serving the State or jurisdiction. - (b) Implementation specification: Timeliness of notification.
+Except as provided in §164.412, a covered entity shall provide the notification required by paragraph (a) of this section without unreasonable delay and in no case later than 60 calendar days after discovery of a breach. - (c) Implementation specifications: Content of notification.
+The notification required by paragraph (a) of this section shall meet the requirements of §164.404(c).

-§ 164.408 Notification to the Secretary.
+§164.408 Notification to the Secretary.